Checkout Redesign

 Ideation

-I create this flow workshop where I invited developers, BAs and Solution Architects to understand the current flow by using post-it notes.
-Using the knowledge from the team and the research I had gathered from analytics, I started to re-order the checkout flow.
+I organised a flow workshop with developers, BAs, and Solution Architects to understand the current flow using post-it notes.
+Leveraging team knowledge and analytics, I reordered the checkout flow.

 New checkout flow

-• Allow the customer to choose delivery slots without sign-in
+Allowing customers to choose delivery slots without signing in

-• Push guest upgrade at the end of the checkout process
+Pushing guest upgrades at the end of the checkout process

-• Consolidate 5 pages of the checkout into a single page application
+Consolidating five pages of the checkout into a single-page application

 (B) shows new checkout flow